MonkeyTime/BattleNet/README.md

 ## World of Warcraft

--All languages are supported
+> Normally all languages are supported (not tested yet)
--All regions are supported
+> Normally all regions are supported (not tested yet)

 ## Changelog